Difference between Descriptive and Inferential Statistics

 Inferential statistics is the most critical branch of Statistics that mainly uses sample data drawn from a given population.
 This sample data is used to describe and make inferences about the population.
 The step-by-step process of inferential statistics is

-We offer statistics homework help.
+We offer statistics homework helper online.
 Our writers are experienced to handle any task in the field.
 You can submit your assignments, research papers, dissertations among others and we will help you.
 Statistics is a broad field of science that is often mistaken for Mathematics which is a totally different field.
 It is referred to as a field of science that deals with collection, organization, analysis, presentation and interpretation of numerical data.
-Statistics has two main branches: descriptive statistics and inferential statistics which are as discussed below